gitlabhq/gitlabhq/doc/administration/raketasks/project_import_export.md

   - This feature was [introduced][ce-3050] in GitLab 8.9
   - Importing will not be possible if the import instance version is lower than that of the exporter.
+  - For existing installations, the project import option has to be enabled in application settings (admin area).

 The GitLab Import/Export version can be checked by using: